icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

   $ ssh-copy-id -i ~/.ssh/id_rsa.pub datasci@192.168.1.29

 ```
-    You should now be able to log in without password.
+    You should now be able to login without password.
 ______

 11. Edit SSH config to let a root in, as this will make instaling packstack easier while installilng.